anhnguyendepocen/MIDS-251/sparkcluster/readme.md

 These scripts are based completely on Eric Whyne's [benchmark-tools](https://github.com/ericwhyne/benchmark-tools) repository - thanks, Eric!

-The intent is to create a cluster from a chosen hadoop and spark binary installation.
-In the case of W251 the SoftLayer Swift Object store requires a patch and custom build of hadoop, which is used by the Ansible playbook.
+The purpose of these scripts is to create a cluster from a chosen hadoop and spark binary installation.
+In the case of W251 the SoftLayer Swift Object store requires a patch and custom build of hadoop.
 More information can be found on this [blog](https://www.ibm.com/developerworks/community/blogs/e90753c6-a6f1-4ae2-81d4-86eb33cf313c/entry/apache_spark_integrartion_with_softlayer_object_store?lang=en).
 I recommend that after installation you do the simple Swift object store test at the end of the post to make sure things are working.

 These scripts are a combination of bash shell scripts, SoftLayer command line, and Ansible playbooks.
 The intent is to create a set of machines designated as master or slave for use as a combination hadoop/spark cluster.
 The base configuration will create 1 master and 2 slaves, install and configure hadoop and install and configure Apache Spark.
+Adding more slaves is easy; just add more SLCLI commands at the top of the provisioning script and stick to the `slaveX` naming convention and the scripts will take care of it.

 ## How to use these scripts ##
 ### Prerequisites ###
 #### Linux or Mac OS X ####
 Sorry Windows folks - these scripts as well as Ansible execute on a Linux-based OS.
-You'll need to use a virtual machine running Linux to use these.
+You'll need to use a virtual machine running Linux to use them.
+Mac OS X works fine, of course.

 #### SoftLayer CLI ####
 You must have the SoftLayer command line interface installed which relies on Python 2.7.
 It is assumed that the `slcli` commands function correctly and have the correct API KEY configuration for your SoftLayer account.